myatktun/myatktun.github.io/_sources/LangChain.rst

     * usually work for simple questions
     * will need to iterate on prompts and responses to get a reliable system
     * **Chain-of-Thought**
-        - instructing the model to take time to think
+        - instructing the model to take time to think step by step
-        - prepending the prompt with instructions form the LLM to describe how it could arrive at the answer
+        - prepending the prompt with instructions for the LLM to describe how it could arrive at the answer
     * **Retrieval-Augmented Generation**
         - RAG: finding relevant context, and including them in the prompt